fanonxr/G4-design-patterns/README.md

  * Decorator -> an example of a wrapper pattern
  * proxy -> a layer of giving access to the object

+ # Decorator
+ Definition: "Attaches additional responsibilites to an object dynamically at runtime."

+ #### What problem does decorator address?
+ We want to send information to an object without having to rewrite that objects functionality when handling that situation.
+We want to add the behavior to the object but not the entire class of the object.

+ #### what is the solution
+ Wrapping those objects in a decorator class at runtime

+ #### benefits
+ * better way instead of using inheritance

+ #### negatives
+ * Decorator class and the the class that are being wrapped are not identical.
+ * Copious amounts of smaller classes are created.